 When to Invest in a New Air Conditioning Unit

-Sometimes the damage is so extensive, the unit can’t be fixed or it would be more cost-effective to replace the unit entirely.
+Sometimes the damage is so extensive that the unit can’t be fixed — or it would be more cost-effective to replace the AC unit entirely.
 A competent and trustworthy technician will be able to identify the best solution for you.
-When you think you might have a refrigerant leak in your AC, call Lee’s Air to get honest and knowledgable air conditioning service.
+When you think you might have a refrigerant leak in your AC, call Lee’s Air, Plumbing & Heating to get honest and knowledgeable air conditioning service.

 Don’t Let an Air Conditioning Problem Disrupt Your Comfort

 Air conditioner refrigerant leaks are certainly no laughing matter.
 Although these leaks can have a negative effect on your energy bills, they can also be dangerous and lead to various health problems.
 When you come into close contact with refrigerant, there’s always the possibility that you can experience headaches, breathing issues, and other conditions that can potentially be life-threatening.